aben20807/blog-post-issues/README.md

 # Blog Post

-This repo is used for maintenance of [https://aben20807.github.io/](https://aben20807.github.io/)
+This repo is used for maintenance of [https://aben20807.github.io/](https://aben20807.github.io/).
+The repo of the static website can be accessed at [here](https://github.com/aben20807/aben20807.github.io).

 # Theme